globalise-huygens/globalise-design-system/README.md

 ## Adding more shadcn/ui components

 This project has a `components.json` for the shadcn CLI.
-Run from the `packages/ui` directory:
+Interactive components (buttons, links, form fields) use [React Aria Components](https://react-spectrum.adobe.com/react-aria/) directly.
+Run from the `packages/ui` directory to scaffold additional shadcn primitives:

 ```bash
 cd packages/ui